• Skip to primary navigation

 Tip: Monte Cristos are great for using up leftover holiday ham and turkey!

-Bread: We like to use a sturdy, Texas toast-style, thick-cut bread for our Monte Cristos.
+★ Bread: We recommend using a sturdy, Texas toast-style, thick-cut bread for Monte Cristos.
 Not only does it taste great on the sandwich, but it holds up to battering and frying without getting soggy.
 We have also used sourdough bread with great results.

 Avoid using “sandwich” breads; they tend to fall apart under the pressure of battering and frying.